USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_tutorial_benchmark.md

 Check the last few lines of the CCTM output log for messages to help diagnose why the simulation did not complete.

-### Check the CMAQ Benchmark Results
+## Check the CMAQ Benchmark Results

-To determine if CMAQ is correctly installed on your Linux system compare the results from your benchmark simulation to the reference data downloaded from the CMAS Center.
-These data were generated on a Linux system with the following specifications:
+To determine if CMAQ is correctly installed on your Linux system compare the results from your benchmark simulation to the reference output data downloaded from the CMAS Center.
+This data was generated on a Linux system with the following specifications:
 - Red Hat Enterprise Linux Server release 5.11 (Tikanga)
 - Linux Kernel 2.6.18-238.12.1.el5 x86_64
 - Intel v15.0 compiler, 8 processors with OpenMPI
+- CMAQv5.2

 The CMAQv5.2 reference data include output from BCON, ICON, and the CCTM.
 You will only need to compare the results for the CCTM to evaluate the benchmark results.